 Wipeouts are a much a part of surfing as waxing up your surfboard, so embrace them!
 We all have them and even even the pro surfers fall off from time to time.
 There isn’t any need to feel self conscious if you fall off in front of people.
 Just grab your board and get back out there!
 If you’re not falling off, you’re not trying hard enough!

 Learning to surf and improving your surfing should be fun!
-Stop with the negative vibes and see surfing for the amazing fun sport that it is.
+So hold back the negative vibes and see surfing for the amazing fun sport that it is.
 Don’t take it too seriously, you will progress a lot quicker if you stop stressing and smile a little more.
-Surfing is a hard sport to master and don’t beat yourself up if you don’t feel like you’re progressing quick enough.
+Surfing is a hard sport to master so don’t beat yourself up if you don’t feel like you’re progressing quick enough.
 Enjoy the waves and let yourself progress at your own pace.
-If you’re negative about your surfing you will damage your own confidence, which just doesn’t make sense.
+If you’re negative about your surfing you will damage your confidence, which isn’t a good vibe.
+Be positive!

 We have lost count of how many times we have heard the question – do I look fat in my wetsuit?
 Seriously?!
 We all look like walking seals in wetsuits and that’s ok, it’s part of the sport.
 Without wetsuits (if you’re a cold water surfer) you’d freeze.
 Don’t waste your time worrying about what people will think you look like, just get your wetsuit on and hit the surf.